vsbirkhaug/officebot/README.md

 ## Example usage!

+**Add @officebot to address the for the first time**

-* "What's next on trello?"
+* "@officebot What's next on trello?"
-* "Create a new team"
+* "@officebot Create a new team"
-* "Get issues on tryghost/ghost"
+* "@officebot Get issues on tryghost/ghost"
-* "Hold on, what was issue 1823 on microsoft/botbuilder again?"
+* "@officebot Hold on, what was issue 1823 on microsoft/botbuilder again?"
-* "Create an issue on bluehatbrit/office called crashes on db connect"
+* "@officebot Create an issue on bluehatbrit/office called crashes on db connect"

 ## Important notes